 Also known as the “Fresh Air Mode” button located on your dashboard, this is one of the easiest and quickest ways to defog your windshield in cold temperatures.
 The button has a car with an arrow that points into the car.
 Once turned on, this feature pulls in fresh air from outside but does not lower the temperature inside the car.
 Rather, the temperature is gradually balanced and the fog across your windshield will disappear.
 You will have to make sure that the “Recirculation Mode” is turned off which is the button with a car and a circular arrow inside it.
 This function recirculates the air inside the vehicle by closing the air ducts in front.

-This might not be the best option, especially for those who try and stay away from the cold.
-If your windows are fogged up, you can simply lower the temperature inside the car to match the temperature outside.
-Either you can decrease the air-condition temperature or increase the fan speed to lower the temperature inside.
-Once the temperature is reduced, the fogged up glass windows and windshield should clear out.
+As discussed earlier, the best way to stop fogging instantly is to match the temperatures both inside and outside.
+During the summer, that might not be a huge problem, but in the winter, that can be quite daunting.
+Allowing cold air into your vehicle might not be a comfortable feeling so you can either decrease the air-conditioning temperature or increase the fan speed to lower the temperature inside.
+Once the temperature is reduced, the fogged-up glass windows and windshield should clear out.
 However, you will need to carry an extra layer of clothing to keep yourself warm.

-For those who really know their cars, they will know that the button with a box and three squiggly arrows pointing upwards is known as the defogger button.
+Anyone who knows about cars should know about the “defogger button” which is a button with a box and three squiggly arrows pointing upwards.
 This button is extremely useful for those vehicles that have to take on some of the coldest climates.
 Once activated, the defogger button sends air straight to the windshield.
 This air matches the temperature of the surroundings and reduces the fogging.
-Some cars come with defogger buttons for the front and rear windshields.
+Some cars come with defogger buttons for the front and rear windshields so that their vision is not limited.

 Shaving foam is another great product that can prevent fogging up.
 To apply the shaving foam, take a handful and spread it across the glass with the help of a clean cloth.
 Let the foam sit on the windshield for at least 2 minutes before you take another clean, dry cloth and wipe the residue off.
 This forms a protective layer above the windshield and prevents moisture from collecting on the windshield.